There are two surgeries on the peninsula, one in Shotley and one in Holbrook.

 Each surgery has a Dispensary which will issue prescribed drugs to eligible patients (if you live within one mile of an independent Pharmacy we are not permitted to dispense to you).

 Each surgery is a well equipped, purpose designed building and is conveniently situated in the centre of its village on bus routes.

 Wheelchair access, disabled toilets and baby changing facilities are provided at both premises.
 In addition to the main surgeries, there is a surgery held at the Royal Hospital School, Holbrook, for pupils only.

 NEWS FROM THE PRACTICE

-Training Days - The next training afternoon will be on Thursday 13 September 2018 when the surgery will be shut from 1 pm.
-Reception and Dispensary will also be closed so you will not be able to make appointments or collect medication.
-Please ring 111 for advice if your query cannot wait until the following day.
+Training Days - The next training afternoon will be on Thursday 20 June when the surgery will be shut from 1 pm.
+Reception and Dispensary will remain open (for usual opening hours) so you can contineu to make appointments or collect medication.
+If you need medical advice or treatment on these days, please ring 111.
 In an emergency, dial 999.
 Calls are free and will be transferred to the surgery providing cover.